 Understandably, Hera was somewhat upset with both Zeus’s philandering, and the fact that she was tricked into suckling the child of a mortal woman, and since she could not murder the child outright, she took a vow to make his life as difficult as was godly possible.
 For a start, Hera bewitched Heracles, which made him insane and as a result, he killed his wife and children.
 Realizing what he had done, Heracles then consulted the Oracle of Delphi, who sent him to enter the service of Eurystheus, the king of Mycenae, for a period of twelve years to atone for his crime, and it was during this period that he acquired the name “Heracles”, which translates into “The glory of Hera”.

-This was also the time when he performed his famous twelve labors, but in the end he died at the hands of his wife Deianeira, who poisoned him at the instigation of Nessus, a centaur who tricked her into believing that Heracles’ blood could be turned into a potent love potion that would ensure Heracles’ fidelity.
+This was also the time when he performed his famous twelve labors, but in the end he died at the hands of his wife Deianeira, who poisoned him at the instigation of Nessus, a centaur who tricked her into believing that his blood could be turned into a potent love potion that would ensure Heracles’ fidelity.
 The centaur’s blood, was tainted with poison, though, and after suffering unrelenting pain, Heracles, resigned to his fate, lay upon a pyre where his mortal half perished, but his immortal half was carried to heaven.
 Zeus then honored his son by placing him amongst the stars as the constellation now known as Hercules.

-Messier 13 (M13, NGC 6205) also known as “The Hercules Globular Cluster” consists of approximately 300,000 stars, and is 145 light years in diameter.
-Being 22,200 light years distant, M13 can be seen in small telescopes, but with a visual magnitude of 5.8 is difficult to see without an optical aid, even under the best seeing conditions.
+– Messier 13 (M13, NGC 6205) also known as “The Hercules Globular Cluster”, is located 25,000 light-years away, is 145 light years across and contains around 300,000 stars.
+M13 can be seen in small telescopes, but with a visual magnitude of 5.8 is difficult to see without the use of an optical aid, even under the best seeing conditions.

-Messier 92 (M92, NGC 6341) is around 27,000 light years from Earth with a visual magnitude of 6.3.
+– Messier 92 (M92, NGC 6341) is a globular cluster around 27,000 light years from Earth with a visual magnitude of 6.3.
 It is estimated to be 14.2 billion years old, which makes it one of the oldest clusters of the Milky Way galaxy, and almost as old as the universe itself.